rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

         └── RPAS Technical Log (s10.07) ─── aircraft maintenance & status
 ```

 Each record type supports the others.
-For example, the operational release references the pilot (who must appear in the personnel register), the aircraft (which must have a current technical log), and the location (which should have a risk assessment on file).
+For example, the operational release references the pilot (who must appear in the personnel register), the aircraft (which must have a current technical log), and the location (which should have a JSA and RA on file).

 When your records work as a system, compliance becomes much easier to maintain and demonstrate.